RAIZOxd/ZooMate_Mobile_Application/README.md

 ## Tools Used 🛠️
 * [<b>NFC Tags</b>](https://www.nomtek.com/blog/what-are-nfc-tags) - To enter the details of each animal.

-Please contact me at kavishka.tv99@gmail.com if you have any feedback for the application. :star: Star it, if you like it!
+If you have any feedback for the app please contact me at kavishka.tv99@gmail.com. :star: Star it, if you like it!